Wall Modeling of Turbulent Flows with Varying Pressure Gradients Using Multi-Agent Reinforcement Learning: Testing: Flow over Boeing Gaussian Bump

 To study the effect of mesh resolution on the simulation results, three computational meshes with increasing resolutions in each direction are considered.
 These meshes consist of structured-mesh blocks covering the entire bump surface and the flat wall surfaces in both the upstream and downstream, and unstructured-mesh blocks elsewhere.
 The wall-normal dimension of the structured-mesh blocks is equal to $0.12L$, which covers the entire TBL on the bottom wall.
 Furthermore, uniform mesh resolutions are used within the structured-mesh blocks in both streamwise and spanwise directions.
 Along the wall-normal direction, the mesh size gradually coarsens away from the wall with an approximate stretching ratio of 1.013.
 Referring to the TBL thickness at $x/L=-0.683$ from the experiment \citep{gray2021new,gray2022experimental,gray2022benchmark,gluzman2022simplified}, the TBL is approximately resolved by 3 cells in the coarse mesh, 6 cells in the medium mesh, and 9 cells in the fine mesh, respectively.
 For the unstructured-mesh blocks, the outermost unstructured mesh has the resolution of $0.03L$ and the control volumes are refined gradually towards the bottom wall.
 More parameters of the computational meshes are provided in Table~\ref{tab:3d_grid}.

 In the simulations using the developed RLWMs, the number of agents above the bottom surface is consistent with the number of wall cells in each mesh.
-The wall-normal matching location of the agents is chosen to be within the first off-wall cell.
+Similar to the aforementioned test simulations of periodic-hill channel flows, the RL agents are positioned at the upper surface of the wall-adjacent mesh cells in the current simulations.
 The wall eddy viscosity $\nu_{t,w}$ is updated at each time step based on the model action.
 To eliminate numerical artifacts, all simulations are run for 1.5 FTTs at first to pass the transient process.
 After that, these simulations are run for another 1.5 FTTs to collect flow statistics.